MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 This completes the successful roaming of application settings that are present in AppData\\Roaming locations.
 The only other condition that must be addressed is a package repair operation.
 The details of the process are:

-1. During repair, detect if the path to the user’s roaming AppData directory is not local.
+1. During repair, detect if the path to the user’s roaming AppData directory isn't local.
 2. Map the non-local roaming AppData path targets are recreated the expected roaming and local AppData locations.
 3. Delete the time stamp stored in the registry, if present.